 Over the past few years, LBMC has partnered with leading law firms to discuss the technical and legal issues revolving around ransomware.
 In 2020, LBMC hosted a webinar “How Ransomware is Evolving” to discuss how to protect organizations from threat actors looking for the least path of resistance through vulnerable systems.
 For cybersecurity experts, this is an interesting but uncomfortable conversation.
 In order to stay ahead of emerging threats, cybersecurity specialists work to predict the future and hope that their predictions don’t happen.

 In regards to ransomware, LBMC has predicted eight separate ransomware product enhancements that may occur in the future.
 Our number one prediction (and fear) was a ransomware variant that would self-propagate internally (i.e. wormable).

 For those of us that were in cybersecurity in the early 2000s, wormable malware such as MSBlaster, Code Red, and SQL Slammer inflicted extreme damage and kept cybersecurity experts on their toes.
 While LBMC has predicted this type of attack for some time now, we have maintained hope that it would never come to fruition.
 Unfortunately, on Friday May 12th, 2017, such an attack did indeed materialize.

-As you may have seen on the news on Friday, a massive worldwide ransomware cyber-attack quickly spread across more than 70 countries.
+As you may have seen on the news, a massive worldwide ransomware cyber-attack quickly spread across more than 70 countries.
 This ransomware attack by the variant known as WannaCry is making unprecedented headlines from NBCNews, FoxNews, and CNN– because unlike previous ransomware variants, it is “wormable” (which means that it can spread by itself, without requiring users to pass it on to other systems) and has the ability to infect an entire network from the inside.